UWrc/UWrc.github.io/docs/guides/applications/vscode/proxy-jump.md

 ### A Keypair to navigate between nodes on `klone` with ssh.

 :::warning
-Here is where things get confusing because we will use the same protocol to also generate a second keypair  and the fie names below will be repeated.
+Here is where things get confusing because we will use the same protocol to also generate a second keypair  and the file names below will be repeated.
 If you get confused, **please read the instructions again carefully**.
 If you are still stuck, please email [**help@uw.edu**](mailto:help@uw.edu) with "Hyak" in the subject line to ask for assistance.
 :::

 Your next required keypair is called an [**Intracluster SSH Key, which we explained elsewhere in our docs**](https://hyak.uw.edu/docs/getting-started/intracluster-keys).
 This pair is for navigating between nodes on `klone` with ssh (Intracluster = Within `klone`, get it?).